-As people start to grow up, some start to question the value of an education.
+As people start to grow up, some start to question the benefits and value of an education.
 Is it really worth it to stay in high school or go to college?
 But, then, you grow up, and there seems to be a billion tech people making a billion dollars, and you again wonder about the value of an education.
 In fact — many will tell you your education is not worth what it takes to get it.

 In this article, we’ll dive into the value of an education, and whether it’s worth it to pursue an education.

 A Degree Never Expires

 If there’s anything that you learn from this article – make sure it’s this; a degree never expires.
 Someone that gets a bachelor’s or master’s degree in anything business, history, or art (any subject, really) can still use that years later when applying for jobs.
 Even this one fact that I call “your education calling card” makes it completely worthwhile to pursue an education.

 Maybe you think you won’t use an education

 You may not plan to use your education for various reasons, and that’s totally okay.
 However, education provides a great cushion to fall back on or a plan B in a way.
 When unexpected events happen, and you need a bit more financial help, having a degree will help you 50 or 60 years down the line.

 Getting an education makes you more valuable to companies and employers for a long, long time.

 The Benefits and Value of an Education is worth your time and money

 When you go to a quality high school or university, what are you pursuing?
 Are you pursuing friendships, knowledge, skills, or experiences?
 The great thing is college comes with each of these perks.